Highly Resilient Retaining Wall Utilizing Giken’s Implant Landslide Prevention Method

 Fig. 1 Image of Implant Method and GRB System

 Although landslides usually occur without warning, it is important to understand this natural hazard and create a comprehensive landslide risk mitigation framework.
 Utilizing Giken’s Implant Landslide Prevention Method ensures the sustainability and expansion of landslide risk reduction.
-The method is proven to be so efficient and applied to over 36 countries worldwide.
-For more information on how to prevent damage from landslides to recovery after occur, please contact us today or enquire about sheet piling rental or sales throughout the Philippines.
+The method is proven to be so efficient and has been applied to over 36 countries worldwide.
+For more information on how to prevent damage from landslides to recovery after disasters occur, please contact us today or enquire about sheet piling rental or sales throughout the Philippines.

 (0)